Updated on August 27, 2019

 What challenges did you face?

-“Firstly, to find a third party certifier – which was UTZ.
+“Firstly, to find a third party certifier – which was the UTZ program.
 Secondly, finding the same kind of blend and quality we had before.
 Thirdly, we did not want a negative impact on the end consumer, meaning we wanted to sell the coffee at a similar price to before.
 The supply chain should carry the cost of certification – the consumer should never pay for it.
 This was and still is our vision.”

 What lessons have you learned in terms of communications?